 Therefore, the objective of the thesis is to study the influence of the electrical stress imposed by inverters using SiC-based components on the insulation of machines, in particular its impact on PD activity and, in the longer term, on ageing.
 To do so, in a first phase, and after a short debugging study on a real system, the conditions for the inception of PDs in the chain are systematically determined depending on both geometrical and electrical parameters.
 The results are then compared to those obtained with a chain having inverters using SiC-based components.
 In a second phase, the influence of those constraints in terms of PDs and ageing is evaluated on very basic samples.
 These constraints are finally reproduced in a third and final phase on more complex samples representative of the real machine, which are thus subject to accelerated aging, all with the aim of establishing aging laws, as well as studying the degradation of the insulation systems under the effect of the applied stresses.

+To improve energy efficiency and reduce its ecological footprint, the transport sector is turning towards the development of more electric solutions.
+However, for these solutions to be competitive, it is necessary to increase the voltage and the use of “wide bandgap”components.
 This project focuses on the study of physical phenomena amplified by the two elements previously mentioned, in order to enable manufacturers to control the risks, ageing, sizing, and reliability of future electrical chains.

 |Andrea CAVALLINI||Rapporter||Professor / University of Bologna|